cp2k/cp2k/tools/docker/production/README.md

 ```

 This test should not give any error messages.
 A more extensive testing can be performed, if you downloaded a docker container which includes the
 CP2K regression tests.
-These docker containers are slightly larger, but allow for running a full CP2K regression test with `run_test`
+These docker containers are slightly larger, but allow for running a full CP2K regression test with `run_tests`

 ```
 docker run -it --shm-size=1g -v $PWD:/mnt -u $(id -u $USER):$(id -g $USER) mkrack/cp2k:2023.2_mpich_generic_psmp run_tests